krainboltgreene/cycle-channel/README.md

 ![Stability][BADGE_STABILITY]
 ![Dependencies][BADGE_DEPENDENCY]

+Cycle.js is a fantastic framework for handling the cyclical stream-based nature of UI, but it doesn't give that full-framework feeling by itself.
+In comes cycle-channel, explained by the below image:

+![Explination][EXPLINATION]

-A single pipeline of sources to sinks.
-The point of cycle-channel is to provide a unified interface for incoming streams to be mapped to outgoing streams.
+This means that cycle-channel is a single pipeline of driver sources to driver sinks.
+The core point of cycle-channel (and the sublibraries) is to provide a unified interface for data and actions and their intertwined behavior.
 This kind of logic often gets written by hand and instead I prefer to have something stable.

 ## Usage